aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-shifts/_index.md

 ### Java Development Kit (JDK)

 Make sure you have the latest version of JDK installed on your system.
-You can download it from [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download it from [Oracle Java SE downloads](https://www.oracle.com/java/technologies/javase-downloads.html).

 ### Aspose.PSD for Java Library